 In a political context, 2047 is significant because it marks the 50th year since Hong Kong’s handover from the British colonial rule to being a special administrative region of China.
-The Basic Law, Hong Kong’s de facto constitution allows the city to retain its pre-handover economic and legislative systems for 50 years (from 1997 to 2047).
-China might decide to renew the current arrangement or discontinue it in favor of Beijing’s favored system.
+The Basic Law, Hong Kong’s de facto constitution, allows the city to retain its pre-handover economic and legislative systems for 50 years (from 1997 to 2047).
+China might decide to renew the current arrangement or discontinue it in favor of Beijing’s favored policy.
 For now, only time will tell.

-10. Why only golf carts are allowed in Discovery Bay?
+10. Why are only golf carts allowed in Discovery Bay?